 8. Engaging in a New Romantic Relationship During Proceedings

 Starting a new romantic relationship before your divorce is finalized can affect property division, alimony, and custody outcomes in New Hampshire.
-While New Hampshire is a no-fault state under RSA 458:7-a, the court can still consider fault when dividing property if that fault caused substantial economic loss to the marital estate under RSA 458:16-a(l).
+While New Hampshire offers both no-fault and fault-based divorce under RSA 458:7-a, the court can still consider fault when dividing property if that fault caused substantial economic loss to the marital estate under RSA 458:16-a(l).

 Spending marital funds on a new partner, such as gifts, vacations, dinners, or shared living expenses, constitutes dissipation of marital assets.
 Under factor (l) of RSA 458:16-a, the court can consider fault that resulted in substantial economic loss to the marital estate or the injured party.
 If you spend $15,000 on a new partner during the divorce, the court can credit that amount to your spouse's share of the property division.